slnz00/schema-to-typebox/README.md

 3. Run `npm start`
 4. An `output.ts` file will be generated with the converted TypeBox definition.

+### Caveats:
-*This script only supports plain JSON schema objects.
+- The script only supports plain JSON schema objects.
 If your schema contains references to other schemas, remove them first and resolve them manually after conversion.
+- When a property or type definition cannot be converted, `Type.Unknown()` values will be generated and should be replaced manually.
+- Types with the `{ nullable: true }` option are not supported and should be replaced with a `Type.Union`.
+Example: `Type.String({ nullable: true })` -> `Type.Union([ Type.Null(), Type.String() ])`